rss21www/rss2021/index.md

 <h1 class="page-title">{{ site.title }}<br>
 July 12-16, 2020</h1>

+# <span style="color:red">**Update Concerning COVID-19** </span>

+<span style="color:red">The RSS 2020 organizing committee and the RSS foundation boards hope you are safe and well.
+Due to the pandemic and the uncertainty regarding travel to the US, RSS 2020 will take place **VIRTUALLY** during the original dates (July 12-16). </span>

+<span style="color:red">The paper review process is on track and we particularly want to thank our reviewers and area chairs for their great service despite the difficult situation.
+We are planning to send out paper notifications by the beginning of May.</span>

+<span style="color:red">We expect to share details regarding RSS 2020 by the end of May.
+The official conference proceedings will be available online, as usual, and we are exploring ways to create an exciting and engaging online program.
+While we cannot meet physically in one place, let us stay connected as a community and support the open scientific discourse that is the hallmark of RSS. </span>

+## RSS

 The {{site.title}} has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, tutorials, and fun!